 - The certification must include a field inspection of the building after the building is placed in service to confirm that the building has met the savings goals.
 Specific inspection and testing procedures have been developed by the National Renewable Energy Laboratory and can be downloaded by clicking here.

 - Certifiers must also provide the building owner with an explanation and list of the energy efficiency features of the building and the projected annual energy costs.

 For lighting systems, until the IRS issues a final rule, the law specifies that a deduction of $0.30 per square foot can be taken if the lighting system employs dual switching (ability to switch roughly half the lights off and still have fairly uniform light distribution) and reduces installed lighting power by at least 25% from values specified in specific cited tables in ASHRAE Standard 90.1-2001.
 As lighting power reductions climb from 25% to 40%, the deduction is increased proportionally, up to $0.60 for a 40% power reduction (plus the dual switching).
 This prorated credit does not apply to warehouse lighting.

 What do I have to do to qualify for the incentives?

 Follow the guidance issued by IRS – a link is provided below.
-For a taxpayer, they will need to know the square footage of the building (the IRS guidance explains how to calculate this), when the building was placed in service, and have a certification from a qualified individual stating which targets have been met (50% savings for three systems or 10% for the building envelope, 20% for lighting, or 20% for the heating and cooling system).
+For a taxpayer, they will need to know the square footage of the building (the IRS guidance explains how to calculate this), when the building was placed in service, and have a certification from a qualified individual stating which targets have been met (50% savings for three systems or 16 2/3% savings for one system).
 There are no special forms to apply for this deduction, click here for details.